hannaliebl/hannaliebl.com/content/blog/revisiting-setting-up-my-mac-for-development-work.md

 I go ahead and install some software at this point.
 I download Chrome and Firefox as additional web browsers, VS Code as my code editor of choice, [Typora](https://typora.io/) as my preferred markdown editor (I try to keep and save notes in markdown), and Zoom, Slack, and Discord for general communication/being a part of various communities.

 I'll have more VS Code-specific settings later, but at this point I like to install the command line tool for VS Code, so that I can open a given file with it from the command line (Open VS Code - shift-command-p to open Command Palette - type 'shell command' - select "Shell Command: Install 'code' command in PATH").
-This now allows me, after relaunching or reloading my terminal, to open a file directly in VS Code by typine `code filename`.
+This now allows me, after relaunching or reloading my terminal, to open a file directly in VS Code by typing `code filename`.

 I used [Spectacle](https://github.com/eczarny/spectacle) for years to easily resize/move windows around, but since it stopped being actively developed, I've been trying out [Rectangle](https://github.com/rxhanson/Rectangle) to do the same job, so I also install Rectangle and set it up with the default settings.